Help if you’re homeless because of domestic abuse

-Domestic abuse is usually carried out by a partner or ex-partner.
-It can also be carried out by relatives.
-You don't have to be living in the same home for it to be domestic abuse.
+You do not have to live in the same home for it to be domestic abuse.

 Proof of domestic abuse

-The council will look into your situation but you should not be required to provide evidence of domestic abuse when you first ask for help.
+The council should not ask you for proof of the abuse when you first ask for help.

 The council must not approach your abuser.

 With your permission, the council can speak to your friends or family, social services, health professionals, domestic abuse support services or the police to confirm your situation.